laravel-enso/documentation/docs/packages/form-builder.md

 of the Enso ecosystem.
 By default, it attempts to use the Enso `__` translation function if available
 - `locale`, string, the locale to be used by the various sub-components  | default `en` | (optional)

-Note: when sending extra parameters, on the back-end they can be accessed in the request's `_params` attribute.
+Note: when sending extra parameters, on the back-end they can be accessed in the request, as given.
+Also, this `params` attribute is different to the attributes you can append in the from, in the back-end, attributes which end up in a `params` structure inside the form data.

 Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.